bytewax/bytewax/docs/guide/concepts/windowing.md

-1. The callback function {py:obj}`~bytewax.operators.windowing.EventClock.ts_getter` is used to extract and assign the timestamp within each value.
+1. The callback function {py:obj}`~bytewax.operators.windowing.EventClock.ts_getter` is used to extract the timestamp within each value.
 If this timestamp is the largest ever seen, that and the current system time are stored internally.
-(System time never affects the timestamp assigned to an item.)
+(System time never affects the timestamp assigned to an item when using the event clock.)

-2. The watermark is `max_ts - wait_for_system_duration +
-   system_time_of_max` but the watermark can never go backwards.
-It is the latest timestamp with a waiting buffer.
+2. The watermark is the largest timestamp seen minus a buffer in which the system waits for out-of-order events.
+Even in the absence of incoming items, the watermark progresses forward as the waiting period for out-of-order items elapses and the system can close windows.

 This definition of the watermark is a way to allow processing of out-of-order data, but in a bounded way that supports both streaming